bbauska/Coursera-Bootstrap/readme.md

 Now, in this assignment, we are going to trigger the models using JavaScript code.

-To do that, we\'ll first remove the data-attributes, both from the reserve model and the login model as our first task in this assignment.
+To do that, we&apos;ll first remove the data-attributes, both from the reserve model and the login model as our first task in this assignment.

 Your <b>second</b> task is to add appropriate JavaScript code by using the